ladyj-dev/leaflet-challenge2/README.md

    * Create a legend that will provide context for your map data.

-   * Your visualization should look something like the map below.
+   * Your visualization should look something like the map above.

 ### Assessment